Vulnerability management for Azure Machine Learning

 Using a private package repository

-Azure Machine Learning uses Conda for package installations.
+Azure Machine Learning uses Conda and pip for installing python packages.
 By default, packages are downloaded from public repositories.
-In case your organization requires packages to be sourced only from private repositories, you may override the conda configuration as part of your base image.
-Below example configuration shows how to remove the default channels, and add your own private conda feed.
+In case your organization requires packages to be sourced only from private repositories like Azure DevOps feeds, you may override the conda and pip configuration as part of your base images, and compute instance environment configurations.
+Below example configuration shows how to remove the default channels, and add your own private conda and pip feeds.
+Consider using compute instance setup scripts for automation.

 See use your own dockerfile to learn how to specify your own base images in Azure Machine Learning.
 For more details on configuring Conda environments, see Conda - Creating an environment file manually.